petersilva/drobo-utils/README.txt

    by the computer to make requests to the device.
 In that sense, All Drobos are SCSI devices.
    The SCSI commands are tunnelled within other protocols used to transport data between computer and device (Firewire, USB, eSATA, and, yes...
 ISCSI)

+FAQ
+===

+Q: How come the command to build a file system builds an ext2 file system?

+A: because an ext3 file systems is an ext2 file system with a journal.  the normal command to build an ext3 file system is mke2fs -j.

+Q: If you are going to use your Drobo as a single file system, can't you just mke2fs on the device file for the whole disk and skip partitioning altogether?

+A: I do not know, have not properly researched that yet.

+Q: Can you mix and match file systems ?

+A: from DRI: Yes, you can have multiple partitions per LUN.